STAMP-project/camp/modules/camp-exe-docker-comp/README.md

 ```

 ### Usage
-To run the tool, you need to exectue:
+To run the tool, you need to execute:
 ```
 $ campexe docker-compose <path_to_configuration_file>
 ```

 ### Examples
-To run the example, please go to camp/modules/camp-exe-docker-comp and execute the following command:
+To run an example, please go to ```camp/modules/camp-exe-docker-comp``` and execute the following command:
 ```
 $ campexe docker-compose examples/simple/config.ini
 ```